USAFA-ECE/ece281-ice6/README.md

 ## Build the project

-You can simply open `elevatorController.xpr` and Vivado will do the rest!
+You can simply open `tdm.xpr` and Vivado will do the rest!

 ## GitHub Actions Testbench